-- The Oasis area (private lodge, store, and campground near the main park entrance) could serve as a trailhead base for guided or unguided horseback riding or hiking trips, and as a shuttle staging area. - San Luis Lakes State Park and/or Wildlife Area could serve as a base for hiking and horseback visits to the national park if the state agrees this is a reasonable idea.
+- The Oasis area (private lodge, store, and campground near the main park entrance) could serve as a trailhead base for guided or unguided horse or hiking trips, and as a shuttle staging area. - San Luis Lakes State Park and/or Wildlife Area could serve as a base for hiking and horseback visits to the national park.

-The National Park Service and USFWS could operate a joint visitor contact station (e.g., on the refuge at the former Baca Ranch headquarters or along State Highway [SH] 17).
+The National Park Service and USFWS could operate a joint visitor contact station (e.g., on the refuge at the former Baca Ranch headquarters or along SH 17).